This tax law became permanent but it’s still very underutilized. Many others are as well!

 I know on first read this probably sounds complicated, but it’s very simple.
 It’s better to take the income off your tax return than to take the deduction.
 It’s a win and it’s now permanent.

-There are numerous other items which we’ll partiality list below as well.
+There are numerous other tax planning opportunities to take advantage of, some of which are listed below.
 To utilize these deductions properly does take some forethought and planning.

 Permanent, now in the tax code;

 - Deduction for state/local sales tax is limited

 - Even higher education credits (American Opportunity Tax Credit)